NachiketBa/Generative-AI-for-Optimal-Control-/README.md

 ## Problem Backgrounds

 ### LTI System
-A Linear Time-Invariant system where the RL agent must stabilize the system under noisy observations.
-Each trajectory is a 100,100-dimensional vector (100 time steps x 100 state/control features, flattened).
+A Linear Time-Invariant system where each trajectory is a 100,100-dimensional vector (100 time steps x 100 state/control features, flattened).
 Two datasets exist: noisy (`set09`) and noiseless (`realcase02`), and the Split-VAE handles both at once.

 ### Minthreat Path Planning
 A minimum-threat trajectory planning problem where an agent navigates from a start to a goal while avoiding high-threat regions.
 Each trajectory is a 2057-dimensional vector.
 Noisy and noiseless variants exist here too.

 ### Zermelo Navigation
-A minimum-time navigation problem where a vessel moves through a current field from `[0.0, 0.8]` to `[-0.8, -0.9]` with current speed V = 0.05.
+A minimum-time navigation problem where a vessel moves through a drift field from `[0.0, 0.8]` to `[-0.8, -0.9]` with speed V = 0.05.
 Trajectories are 400-dimensional (7 state/costate variables x 25 discretization points, plus heading angles).
 The physics constraint is the Pontryagin Hamiltonian, which must equal zero along optimal trajectories.
 The Z-VAE and ZGAN models enforce this directly in the loss.

 ---